Bus torched in Ivory Coast as election tensions run high

 Opposition groups insist the president must stand down after serving two terms, in accordance with the law, but Ouattara says the new constitution, adopted in 2016, acted as a reset button, allowing him to run again.

-The race was expected to be hotly contested even before Ouattara announced his candidacy.
-The vote is seen as a test of stability for a country still recovering from a brief civil war following his first election win in 2010.
+While Bonoua and other protest hotspots were mostly calm on Friday, a small protest in Yopougon, a district of the commercial capital Abidjan, saw a passenger bus set on fire in the early hours.
+By midday, traffic was flowing normally under the supervision of a police patrol.

+A police spokesman declined to comment on the incident or whether there had been any casualties.

-(Reporting by Loucoumane Coulibaly, Writing by Alessandra Prentice, Editing by Hereward Holland and Angus MacSwan)
+(Writing by Alessandra Prentice, Editing by Hereward Holland, Angus MacSwan, William Maclean)

 ((alessandra.prentice@thomsonreuters.com; +380 44 244 9150; Reuters Messaging: alessandra.prentice.reuters.com@reuters.net))